uffebjorklund/Crosser.Modules/Kafka/README.md

 # Kafka Modules for Crosser Edge

-To run the unit tests you have to setup kafka locally
+To run the unit tests you have to setup kafka locally or you can create a free kafkacluster at https://customer.cloudkarafka.com/instance/create?plan=ducky

 PreReq: docker and docker-compose are installed